-- (a) A partnership may become a limited liability partnership pursuant to this section. - (b) The terms and conditions on which a partnership becomes a limited liability partnership must be approved by the vote necessary to amend the partnership agreement except, in the case of a partnership agreement that expressly considers contribution obligations, the vote necessary to amend those provisions. - (c) After the approval required by subsection (b), a partnership may become a limited liability partnership by filing a statement of qualification.
-The statement must contain: - (1) the name of the partnership; - (2) the street address of the partnership's chief executive office and, if different, the street address of an office in this State, if any; - (3) if there is no office in this State, the name and street address of the partnership's agent for service of process who must be an individual resident of this State or any other person authorized to do business in this State;
+- (a) A partnership may become a limited liability partnership pursuant to this section. - (b) The terms and conditions on which a partnership becomes a limited liability partnership must be approved by the vote necessary to amend the partnership agreement except, in the case of a partnership agreement which expressly considers contribution obligations, then the vote necessary to amend those provisions. - (c) After the approval required by subsection (b), a partnership may become a limited liability partnership by filing a statement of qualification.
+The statement must contain: - (1) the name of the partnership; - (2) the street address of a partnership's chief executive office and, if different, the street address of any other office in this State; - (3) if there is no office in this State, the name and street address of its agent for service of process which must be an individual resident of this State or any other person authorized to do business in this State;